f-edwards/intro_stats/index.md

 ## Assignments and grading

 Course grading is based in part on homework assignments (50%) and in part on a final project we will develop incrementally through the semester (50%).
+Guidelines for the final project will be provided for you during the second week of class.

 ### Homeworks